SAP/openui5-docs/docs/What_s_New_in_OpenUI5_1_98_7aacb4e.md

     Defines a number of properties that allow you to group your data.

-The panels are aggregated to `sap.m.p13n.Popup`, which serves as a container for all the panels.
+The panels are aggregated to `sap.m.p13n.Popup` \(experimental\), which serves as a container for all the panels.

 For more information, see the [API Reference](https://openui5.hana.ondemand.com/#/api/sap.m.p13n) and the [Sample](https://openui5.hana.ondemand.com/#/entity/sap.m.p13n.Popup/sample/sap.m.sample.p13n.Popup).